Will Workers Compensation Pay My Lost Wages?

 What if I want more information?

-I am happy to set up a to talk to you if you would like more information or have questions.
+I am happy to set up a time to talk to you if you would like more information or have questions.
 Just call our office at (770) 214-8885 or complete and submit this form to set up a time.

 Jason Perkins is an attorney who specializes in representing injured workers.
 He regularly publishes videos and write blog articles about Georgia’s workers compensation system and issues that are important to injured workers and their families.